openedx/license-manager/docs/decisions/0004-renewal-processing.rst

 Expire subscription plans and licensed enrollments
 --------------------------------------------------
 A cron job runs daily to execute the ``expire_subscriptions`` command which calls the Enterprise API Client to terminate course enrollments associated with an expired license.
-Licensed enterprise course enrollments are changed to the "audit" course mode, or the user is unerolled from the course if no audit mode exists.
+Licensed enterprise course enrollments are changed to the "audit" course mode, or the user is unenrolled from the course if no audit mode exists.
 The ``expiration_processed`` field on the subscription plan is set to True after the expiration has been processed.

 No backfilling of data